jolisper/Publishing/2025/02/07/Rust_Key_Concepts_(I)-Ownership_System.md

 }
 ```

 The *message* variable is assigned in the main function's scope and passed as an argument to another function that prints the message.
-This code compiles successfully, which means that all the ownership rules are upheld in this program.
+This code compiles successfully, meaning all ownership rules are upheld.

 The program not only compiles but also runs without any issues.